-The fēnix 5/5S device has a wrist-based heart rate monitor and is also compatible with ANT+ and Bluetooth chest heart rate monitors (sold separately).
+The Forerunner device has a wrist-based heart rate monitor and is also compatible with ANT+ chest heart rate monitors.
 You can view wrist-based heart rate data on the heart rate widget.
-If both wrist-based heart rate and chest heart rate data are available, your device uses the chest heart rate data.
+When both wrist-based heart rate and ANT+ heart rate data are available, your device uses the ANT+ heart rate data.
+You must have a heart rate monitor to use the features described in this section.